institution/profession, library, museum

 14, 19, 38, 6, 9

-Pre-booked tours will take visitors behind the scenes at Burlington House to view collections and architecture not normally available to the public, including the Fellows’ Room and General Secretary’s office.
+Pre-booked tours will take visitors behind the scenes at Burlington House to view collections and architecture not normally on view to the public, including the Fellows’ Room and General Secretary’s office.

 The Society of Antiquaries of London traces its origins to a meeting of three friends, Humfrey Wanley, John Talman, and John Bagford, in a London tavern in December 1707.
 The Society now has more than 3000 Fellows, who are experts in fields related to material culture such as archaeology, history, and heritage.
 The Society’s library, museum, and archive collections reflect the many and varied interests of its Fellows over its 300-year history.